 Another line of research focuses on modifications of the technique.
 These methods can be easily altered to search for stimuli other than the optimal one.
 For example, in a cell that shows baseline firing, we can search for the least-optimal stimulus, that is, the stimulus that inhibits the cell the most.
 We can also add time as an input dimension and look for optimal spatio-temporal stimuli.
 One experiment that particularly interests us involves invariance.
 We would first use gradient ascent to find the optimal stimulus.
 A simple modification of the method would then allow us to vary the baseline stimulus in the direction of least response variation.
-This would map out the invariance properties of the cell.
+This would map out what might be called an invariance ridge for the cell.
+Other invariance properties could be explored in a similar manner.